pinobatch/little-things-nes/x816-things/README.md

 Johnathan Roatch for proving the concept of assembling x816 code using ASM6.

+## Compatibility Benchmarks 2001

+I made this in September 2001.
+I intended it to be a big dunk on NESticle, showing a bunch of things that it got wrong and other emulators of the time got right, but Game Boy Advance homebrew sucked me in before I could finish it.

 ## GNOME vs. KDE

 `bingo` is GNOME vs KDE: Battle of the Desktops (June 2000).